Demi Lovato says it's OK ‘if you misgender’ them: ‘It’s a huge transition to change the pronouns I’ve used for my entire life’

 "I felt it was really important for me to share that with the world," they explained.
 "I've been so open and honest with my truth to my fans.
 I felt holding it in any longer just didn't feel right, and I wanted to share that — my truth — with the world."

-In fact, more young people are identifying as non-binary than ever.
+In fact, more young people are identifying as nonbinary than ever.

-New research released on Monday by the Trevor Project found that over one in four (26 percent) of LGBTQ youth identified as non-binary.
+New research released on Monday by the Trevor Project found that over one in four (26 percent) of LGBTQ youth identified as nonbinary.
 An additional 20 percent said they are not sure or are questioning whether they identify as nonbinary.

 Read more from Yahoo Entertainment